basemkhirat/elasticsearch/readme.md

 <p align="center"><img src="http://basemkhirat.com/images/basemkhirat-elasticsearch.png"></p>

-## Laravel elasticseach query builder to run complex queries with an elegant syntax
+## Laravel elasticseach query builder to build complex queries using an elegant syntax

 - Laravel [elasticsearch](https://www.elastic.co/products/elasticsearch) query builder inspired from Eloquent.
 - Keep away from wasting your time by replacing array queries with simple and elegant syntax you will love.